Wayneoween/dnd5e_story_hotdq/_posts/2020-07-14-Tarsakh_16th_through_17th.md

 First stop: The blacksmith!
 A Minotaur called _Danlion Steelskull_.
 We sold various small items, some Elven Chain for 1000 GP.
 The Dragon Scale Armor that {% include glossary_link.html title="Shan" %} carried fetched an incredible 10.000 Gold!
-This meant +1 Studded Armor for Kayja and Fynn, and +1 Splint Armor for Posmet and {% include glossary_link.html title="Thoredim" %}. {% include glossary_link.html title="Posmet" %}
+This meant +1 Studded Armor for Kaiya and Fynn, and +1 Splint Armor for Posmet and {% include glossary_link.html title="Thoredim" %}. {% include glossary_link.html title="Posmet" %}
 seemed to have forgotten his grief for a while while shopping and bargaining for equipment.
 A sight to behold!

-Kayja sold the gems she has held onto for 1000 GP, with the help of a little no-so-subtle intimidation.
+{% include glossary_link.html title="Kaiya" %} sold the gems she has held onto for 1000 GP, with the help of a little not-so-subtle intimidation.

-At the _House of Thousand Faces_, Kayja talked to the bartenders and patrons in Thieves Cant, which sounds like non-consequential small-talk about the weather to the rest of the group.
-A readhead halfling woman recognized Kayja as "Victor's Girl" and told her to deposit 5 GP at a known location to receive more infos on the Dragon Cult.
+At the _House of Thousand Faces_, {% include glossary_link.html title="Kaiya" %} talked to the bartenders and patrons in
+Thieves Cant, which sounds like non-consequential small-talk about the weather to the rest of the group.
+A readhead halfling woman recognized {% include glossary_link.html title="Kaiya" %}
+as "Victor's Girl" and told her to deposit 5 GP at a known location to receive more infos on the Dragon Cult.
 Also in the bar, Posmet and {% include glossary_link.html title="Thoredim" %}
 worked out that their parents' common deaths must have occured around 20